Sue Saltmarsh, Founder, Executive Director

-Formerly (1993 - 2002) Sue's boss at Project Vida, the HIV/AIDS agency she co-founded in Chicago's underserved Latino "Little Village" community, Luule has spent her life helping others.
-A native of Estonia with a father who lives in France, along with her experience with HIV+ people here, she is well-acquainted with the difference between life in countries with universal healthcare and life in the U.S.
+Formerly (1993 - 2002) Sue's boss at Project Vida, the HIV/AIDS agency Luule co-founded in Chicago's underserved Latino "Little Village" community, Luule has spent her life helping others.
+In 1998, she was inducted into Chicago's Gay & Lesbian Hall of fame and has gone on to work with HIV/AIDS agencies around the country and to volunteer as a visiting companion for seniors.
+A native of Estonia with a father who lives in France, along with her experience with HIV+ people here, Luule is well-acquainted with the difference between life in countries with universal healthcare and life in the U.S.

 For DUH, she has earned herself the title Sainted Queen Volunteer Extraordinaire.
 She has been indispensable in helping us research candidates, being a Jill-of-All-Trades during the organization of the Healthcare Justice March and now becoming the official post-er on our DUH FB page.
 Though a non-profit livelihood has left her with no "golden parachute," and we should be paying HER, she still manages to be a frequent donor of small (but invaluable to us) amounts.
-If all our followers would send the same amounts, we'd HAVE enough money to pay her!
+If all our followers would send the same, we'd HAVE enough money to pay her!

 Recently a Phoenix, AZ resident, she now lives in N. Carolina, where she's volunteering in a number of environmental and political activities when she isn't helping DUH.
 She is a friend, a fighter, a survivor, an overcomer, an inspiration, and most of all, an invaluable helper.
 And to DUH, she will always be a treasure!